-Each non-employee director is eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards under our outside director compensation policy.
-Our outside director compensation policy was crafted in consultation with Radford, an independent consultant.
+Each non-employee director is eligible to receive compensation for his or her service consisting of annual cash retainers and equity awards under our outside director compensation policy, which was adopted in November 2017 and became effective in connection with the initial public offering of our securities in December 2017.
+Our outside director compensation policy was crafted in consultation with Radford, an independent consultant, in anticipation of our initial public offering.
 Radford provided us with competitive data, analysis and recommendations regarding non-employee director compensation.
 After careful consideration of this information and the scope of the duties and responsibilities of our non-employee directors, our board of directors approved our outside director compensation policy, which we believe provides reasonable compensation to our non-employee directors that is commensurate with their contributions and appropriately aligned with our peers.
+Our outside director compensation policy has not been amended since its adoption in 2017.
 We also reimburse our directors for expenses associated with attending meetings of our board of directors and committees of our board of directors.